gstern921/coding-challenged/advent-of-code/2020/day15/part1/description.md

-# Day 14: Rambunctious Recitation
+# Day 15: Rambunctious Recitation

+This challenge can be found [here](https://adventofcode.com/2020/day/15)

 You catch the airport shuttle and try to book a new flight to your vacation island.
 Due to the storm, all direct flights have been cancelled, but a route is available to get around the storm.
 You take it.